 Read what our review team had to say about this resource below or learn more about

 - The 'teacher tips' section below the video includes some ways to build framing activites around the video.

 - Well-supported summary that the US Defense Department takes climate change seriously and is preparing for additional challenges posed by climate change to US national security.

 - Comment from expert scientist: Good points by Admiral Titely and good narration by Richard Alley.

 - Well supported by references experts and science statements.

-- Scaffolding includes annotated script, suggested activities from NASA and NOAA, teaching tips, core standards, etc.
+- Supporting materials include annotated script, suggested activities from NASA and NOAA, teaching tips, core standards, and key words.

 Next Generation Science Standards See how this Video supports:

 MS-ESS2.D1:Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
 These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.